coreruleset/documentation/content/development/regex_assembly.md

 (?:\x5c|%(?:2f|5c))\.(?:%0[0-1])?
 ```

-The input marker `##!=<` takes an identifier as a parameter and associates the associated block with the identifier.
+The input marker `##!=<` takes an identifier as a parameter and associates the output of the preceding block with the identifier.
 No output is produced when using the input `##!=<` marker.
 To concatenate the output of a previously stored block, the appropriate identifier must be passed to the output marker `##!=>` as an argument.
 Stored blocks remain in storage until the end of the program and are available globally.
 Any input stored previously can be retrieved at any nesting level.
 Both of the following examples produce the output `ab`:

 ```python
 ##!> assemble